MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 interface ICoreWebView2Profile : IUnknown {

   /// Clear browsing data based on a data type.
 This method takes two parameters,
-  /// the first being a mask of one or more `COREWEBVIEW2_BROWSING_DATAKINDS`.
+  /// the first being a mask of one or more `COREWEBVIEW2_BROWSING_DATA_KINDS`.
 OR operation(s)
   /// can be applied to multiple `COREWEBVIEW2_BROWSING_DATA_KINDS` to create a mask
-  /// representing multiple data types.
+  /// representing those data types.
 The browsing data kinds that are supported
   /// are listed below.
 These data kinds follow a hierarchical structure in which
   /// nested bullet points are included in their parent bullet point's data kind.
   /// Ex: DOM storage is encompassed in site data which is encompassed in the profile data.